Some sleeping positions may relieve specific symptoms of Crohn’s disease, including gas and bloating. Different positions may have different benefits.

 If Crohn’s disease is keeping you awake, you’re not alone.
 Lack of sleep is a common concern among people with this type of inflammatory bowel disease (IBD).

-In fact, it’s estimated that between 51 and 80 percent of people who have Crohn’s disease don’t get enough quality sleep.
+In fact, it’s estimated that between 51% and 80% of people with Crohn’s disease don’t get enough quality sleep.

 This may be related to a variety of factors, such as: